ibm-cloud-docs/vpc/creating-and-using-an-image-from-volume.md

 - Create a resource group, *Image resources*.
 - Create a custom image from an instances' boot volume.
-- create a virtual server instance by using the custom image.
+- Create a new virtual server instance by using the custom image.

 ## Creating a resource group
 {: #creating-a-resource-group}
 {: step}

-You can use [resource groups](/docs/vpc?topic=vpc-iam-getting-started&interface=ui#iam-resource-groups) to organize images.
+You can use [resource groups](/docs/vpc?topic=vpc-iam-getting-started&interface=ui#resources-and-resource-groups) to organize images.

 1. Log in to the [{{site.data.keyword.Bluemix_notm}} console](/login){: external}.
 2. Click **Manage** > **Account**.